-Currently there is a modular “base camp” set up on the property, off-grid with a 12 Panel 3.12KW Outback solar system and a water well producing 15 gallons per minute, with the option to hook up to the power grid on the main road as desired.
+Currently there is a modular “base camp” set up on the property, with a water well producing 15 gallons/minute.
 The two modular units are set up next to a bend in the river, both with air conditioning.
 One has a full bath, the other has a kitchenette.
 There is running well water, a water reserve tank, a storage unit, and a septic system set up on site.
 It is a good initial setup with basic infrastructure to use while building your dream home on the property.

 Los Balsos River features several swimming holes, surrounded by old growth forest on both sites, making it a pristine and idyllic setting.
 You will occasionally spot deer nearby, as well as plenty of birds and several different species of monkeys, especially the white-faced Capuchin and Howler monkeys who visit daily.